Kakemu/Kakemu/README.md

 ### Hi there 🤖👽
-### My name is Kakemu and I am not much of what you think but a guru on what you don't think of.
+### My name is Kakemu and I am not much of what you think but a guru on what you don't think of😎.
+Mouse potatoe the call me.
-        Fun fact:I deal with the tech snake and it had bit me not once...
+        ###Fun fact:I deal with the tech snake and it had bit me not once...
 I am currently learning how to pythonize if that makes sense to you
 <!--
 **My name is Kakemu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.